Harrison Burton and Jennifer Jo Cobb will make their NASCAR Cup Series debut on April 25 at Talladega Superspeedway.

 “If this car was a challenge, it’s going to be a whole other set of challenges.
 Certainly early in the season for the whole industry, so we’ll still be kind of new to that car, which will make it even more challenging,” Geisler, a former Cup Series crew chief, said.
 Runner-up finisher Ricky Stenhouse Jr. suggested finding solutions for longer tire runs.

 “Our Kroger Camaro was really good in the long run today.
-I didn’t have the short-run speeds so I needed those long runs.
+I didn’t have the short-run speeds I needed in those long runs.
 So hopefully with the package that we have when we come back, we can get those 75-lap, 100-lap runs,” Stenhouse, driver of the No. 47 JTG Daugherty Racing Chevrolet, said.
 “Next year is going to be just as much of a toss-up with a different race car.”

 The circuit also has a year to review any changes they’d like to make to raceday procedures.
 While the Bristol event was a clean race, some elements certainly take some getting used to, namely the pit stops that took place during scheduled breaks through stage endings and competition cautions.
 The dust factor was combated by reverting to single-file restarts, which had been eliminated back in 2009.

 The drivers adapted very well to the changes, but finalizing the setups and format should be imperative.
 There will be enough to get used to with the Next Gen making its official debut.
 If there’s one less thing to worry about, drivers and teams can focus solely on competing and building on what was already a strong showing.

 Mother Nature hasn’t cooperated, but NASCAR is prepared to take to the dirt at Bristol Motor Speedway on Monday afternoon.

 Similar to the NHL’s Winter Classic, NASCAR is set to move away from its traditional surface for an arena that may harken back to the participants’ earliest playing days.